curl/everything-curl/libcurl/callbacks/read.md

 This callback function gets called by libcurl when it wants to send data to the server.
 This is a transfer that you have set up to upload data or otherwise send it off to the server.
-This callback will be called over and over until all data has been delivered or the transfer failed.
+This callback is called over and over until all data has been delivered or the transfer failed.

 The **stream** pointer points to the private data set with `CURLOPT_READDATA`: